lk77/vuesax/docs/components/tabs.md

 You can change the color of the component with the property `color`, the parameter allows the main colors and HEX or RGB.

-You can use `hover-line` property to display a translucent line on hover, below the vs-tab.
+You can use `hover-line` property to display a translucent line, on hover, below the vs-tab.<br>
+You can pass an alpha/percent opacity to `hover-line`, default opacity is 0.3.

+The `hover-text` property is enabled by default, and apply color to the text on hover.<br>
+You can pass an alpha/percent opacity to `hover-text`, opaque by default.

+You can provide a boolean to both `hover-line` / `hover-text` properties, to enable/disable them.<br>
+In that case default opacity will be used.

 :::warning
   Only **RGB** and **HEX** colors are supported.